Helpful to verify reports of your own downtime, or to double check a downed website you are trying to access.

-We've been building standalone virtualization solutions since virtual server 2005.
+We've been building standalone virtualization solutions since Microsoft Virtual Server 2005.

-We've been building Hyper-V virtualization solutions since Longhorn.
-We built out our first cluster not long after 2008 RTMd though it took about 6 months of life to figure the whole setup out!
+We've been building Hyper-V virtualization solutions since Longhorn (Server 2008 Pre-Release bits).
+We built out our first cluster not long after 2008 RTMd on the Intel Modular Server platform though it took about 6-9 months of life to figure the whole setup out!